Enterprise-CMCS/mac-fc-github-actions-runner-aws/codebuild/README.md

 **Error**: `Error retrieving secret: ResourceNotFoundException`

-**Symptoms**: Terraform fails when trying to read the secret during apply **Cause**: The secret doesn't exist yet, or the secret name is incorrect
+**Symptoms**: Terraform fails when trying to read the secret during apply

+**Cause**: The secret doesn't exist yet, or the secret name is incorrect

 **Note**: As of v1.1.0, the module includes **automatic secret validation** that checks if the secret exists before creating any infrastructure.
 If the secret is missing, you'll see a clear error message with instructions before any resources are created.

 **Solutions**:

-- Create the secret before running `terraform apply`:
+- ✅ Create the secret before running `terraform apply`:
   ```bash
   aws secretsmanager create-secret \
     --name "github/actions/runner-token" \
     --secret-string "ghp_your_actual_token_here"
   ```

-- If you're creating the secret in Terraform, use targeted apply (see Step 3 in Quick Start)
+- ✅ Create the secret via AWS CLI before running terraform apply
-- If using a data source, ensure the secret exists first
+- ✅ If using a data source, ensure the secret exists first
-- Add explicit `depends_on` to the module if needed
+- ✅ Add explicit `depends_on` to the module if needed

 **Error**: `Error creating CodeBuild webhook: InvalidInputException`